Ratios, Masks, and Space Set-up

 - Large family child care homes: No more than 14 children total.

-- There should be a stable group of no more than 14 children and 2 adults.
+- There should be a stable group of no more than 14 children.

 - Staff who are over 65, have chronic conditions, or who are pregnant are at higher risk.
 If possible, they should be assigned to work that minimizes contact with other staff, children or visitors.